Resources mentioned in the show:

 This will make your life a lot easier later on, if buyers somehow complain about “inauthentic” items and you don’t know what to show Amazon to prove otherwise.

-There may be precious little you can do if you continue to rely on retail arbitrage given the marketplace’s current parameters.
-As trends show us, investigators are only too happy to deny reinstatement of individual ASINs and entire accounts when they perceive a dearth of supplier information.
+There may be precious little you can do if you continue to rely on retail arbitrage.
+Investigators are only too happy to deny reinstatement of individual ASINs and entire accounts when they perceive a dearth of supplier information.
 Nothing looks as thin and unsubstantiated at this point than a collection of receipts or even invoices that do not come along with supplier letters of authenticity.
 Amazon will need emails and phone numbers as they leave open the possibility of contacting your supplier.
 If you don’t have any to give, or you don’t have specific people and actual supplier relationships to refer them to, you’ll find the future a very hard road indeed.

 Remember, Amazon evolves just like any other business.
 What worked easily 2 or 3 years ago may clash quite a bit with how policy and item quality enforcement teams operate these days.
 All sellers must evolve as well because those who don’t will be left behind.
 Think about the future a lot, because Amazon sure is..